mad4j/book-mdpc/examples/volume3/vertigo/README.md

 ---
 # Vertigo (1958)

-Mystery, Sentimentale, Giallo
+Mystery, Romance, Thriller

-## Il film in breve
+## Plot
 A San Francisco detective suffering from acrophobia investigates the strange activities of an old friend's wife, all the while becoming dangerously obsessed with her.

 [details](https://www.imdb.com/title/tt0052357/)